SimonDelord/Operator-creation/README.md

 So, it seemed like Kubernetes Operators were the way to go to achieve both.
 This "blog" / GitHub repo will then take you through all the steps I took to achieve the above.

+## Overview - high sequence of steps

+TBD - add here the steps and a great diagram showing all those steps

 ## First Step - Build the container images so it can receive variables at Run Time.

 The first step of this demo is to build container images, the details around how to do it are: